 Once authorized, Third Parties can log into the Exhibitor Portal, view a list of their clients and complete tasks available in the exhibitor checklist.

 The Academy reserves the right to re-locate any promotional opportunity if necessary.
 Reassigned locations will be in the best available areas to maximize visibility.

 The Academy works with reputable vendors who are responsible for the production, installation and/or removal of promotional opportunities.
 Should the Exhibitor object to any aspect of the production, installation and/or removal of a promotional opportunity the Exhibitor must submit a written complaint prior to or during the Academy’s annual meeting so the Academy may review and/or make right any issues.

-Artwork must be pre-approved by the Academy's Promotions Manager before production.
+All artwork must be pre-approved by the Academy's Promotions Manager before production.
 Failure to submit artwork for pre-approval may delay production or result in the rejection of artwork.
 Additional penalty fees may be assessed for late artwork.
 Any fees and/or production delay costs will be the responsibility of the Exhibitor reserving the promotional opportunity.

 The Academy has the right to refuse any advertisement or artwork that is, or potentially is, inappropriate or incompatible with our mission.
 All advertising and marketing activities must comply with the Rules and Regulations section of the Exhibit Prospectus (PDF 154KB), including: